Altav1sta/TimetableGenerator/README.md

 Also you are able to:
 - Input other values and click "Сгенерировать" to regenerate timetable with new weight coefficients.
+- Set amount of units in population and mutation probability
+- Add a new record into corresponding table of database
+- Save generated timetable into MS Excel file

 Any <a href = "https://github.com/Altav1sta/TimetableGenerator/issues/1">commentaries</a> and forks are welcome!